leomaurodesenv/data-science-api-framework/README.md

 ---
 ## Deep personalization

-This repository contains:
+Useful personalizations:
--   A predefined Python libraries for your API; see [requirements.txt](requirements.txt).
+-   Add Python libraries for your API; see [requirements.txt](requirements.txt).
--   A simple GET API method; can add new methods in [app/daemon.py](app/daemon.py).
+-   Add new API methods; see [app/daemon.py](app/daemon.py).
--   A simple continuos integration; see [travis.yml](travis.yml).
+-   Improve the continuos integration tests; see [travis.yml](travis.yml).
--   A generic Docker image; see [Dockerfile](Dockerfile).
+-   Improve the Docker image; see [Dockerfile](Dockerfile).
--   Create a issue for any questions or suggestions!
+-   Create an issue for any questions or suggestions!

 ---
 ## Also look ~